-The Second Biennial Get Off the Grid Fest will be held over the weekend of August 9,10 and 11th, 2019 at Warren Wilson College in Asheville, North Carolina*.
+The Second Biennial Get Off the Grid Fest will be held over the weekend of August 9,10 and 11th, 2019 in Asheville, North Carolina*.
 Echoing the first gathering that was timed with the total solar eclipse of 2017, the purpose of the upcoming event is three-fold.
 Our first intention is that this Expo serve to link people who have the technical expertise and know-how in the field of renewable energy with folks who have the commitment to and interest in achieving energy independence.
 Second, as a Fair, the event aims to provide a venue for homesteaders, companies, organizations, associations and individuals to showcase and share their ideas, products and experiences living and working sustainably.
 Third, the Festival seeks to expand the understanding of participants as to being off-grid, not only in the production of energy, but also living self-sufficiently in areas of health and wellness, food production and consumption as well as cultural expression and community building.

 The three-day event is expected to attract between three and four thousand people who will engage with a variety of solar power producers and installers, biodynamic farmers and organic growers, food activists, healing arts and holistic health practitioners, earth scientists and educators from area schools as well as members of local community based organizations focused on economic and ecological sustainability.
 Festival-goers will interact with vendors in an open-air market and exchange ideas and information with a host of experts and instructors in a wide range of fields from hydro-electrics to hydroponics, solar power plants to herbs and medicinal plants, vermiculture to viticulture, beekeeping to goat tending, performing arts to healing arts.